Greece Moments Greece Moments

 Rhodos Reisefuehrer E Book Pdf Mockup

-Due to the one-place character and the tiny size of Halki (area 26.99 km²), cars are not worth it here, because most corners are easily accessible on foot.
-Due to the low traffic, there is a lot of heavenly tranquility on Halki and you can take a leisurely stroll through the main town.
+Due to the compact nature and tiny size of Halki (area 26.99 km²), a car is not worth it here, as most corners are easily accessible on foot.
+Thanks to the low traffic, there is a wonderful heavenly tranquility on Halki and you can take a leisurely stroll through the main town.

 Chalki Uferpromenade Rhodos Urlaub Ausflug Boot